Joc Pederson Player Props: Giants vs. Pirates

 Joc Pederson At The Plate

-- Pederson has five doubles, two triples, eight home runs and 29 walks while hitting .237.
+- Pederson is hitting .234 with five doubles, two triples, eight home runs and 31 walks.

-- In 59.3% of his 54 games this season, Pederson has picked up at least one hit.
-He's also had four multi-hit games.
+- Pederson has reached base via a hit in 32 games this season (of 55 played), and had multiple hits in four of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.